mui/material-ui/pages/api/dialog.md

 ---
 filename: /packages/material-ui/src/Dialog/Dialog.js
+title: API of Dialog
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # Dialog

+<p class="description">The API documentation of the Dialog React component.</p>

 Dialogs are overlaid modal paper based components with a backdrop.